-As in previous years, the Company's balance sheet is solidly positioned to support its growth plans.
-Cash and cash equivalents, including short-term investments and financial assets classified at Fair Value through Profit or Loss ("FVPL"), stood at ₱21.52 billion resulting in a current ratio of 1.30:1.
-Total borrowings registered at ₱211.10 billion, translating to a debt-to-equity ratio of 0.87:1 and a net debt-to-equity ratio of 0.78:1.
-Return on equity was at 16.66% as of December 31, 2019.
+The Company's balance sheet remains healthy to support the financial and operational requirements during this period.

+Cash and cash equivalents, including short-term investments and financial assets at fair value through profit or loss (FVPL) stood at ₱17.44 billion, resulting in a current ratio of 1.42:1.
+Total borrowings registered at ₱228.00 billion which translated to a debt-to-equity ratio of 0.94:1 and a net debt-to-equity ratio of 0.87:1.